Michael Jackson's Thriller (music video): Legacy

 The Thriller video sealed MTV's position as a major cultural force, helped disassemble racial barriers for black artists, revolutionized music video production, popularized making-of documentaries, and drove rentals and sales of VHS tapes.
-The music video director Brian Grant credited Thriller as the turning point when music videos became a "proper industry".
-Nina Blackwood, a former MTV executive, said music videos improved after Thriller, with more storylines and more intricate choreography.
-She said: "You look at those early videos and they were shockingly bad."

-Vinny Marino of ABC News said that the video's selection as the "Greatest Video of All Time" was a "no-brainer", and that it "continues to be considered the greatest video ever by just about everyone".
-Gil Kaufman of MTV described the video as "iconic" and felt that it was one of Jackson's most enduring legacies.
+Gil Kaufman of MTV described it as iconic and one of Jackson's most enduring legacies.
 He said it was the "mini-movie that revolutionized music videos" and "cemented Jackson's status as one of the most ambitious, innovative pop stars of all time".

+The director Spike Jonze described Thriller as a touchpoint for his work, and the music video director Brian Grant credited it as the turning point when music videos became a "proper industry".
+The British director Trudy Bellinger said prior videos had been more "performance-based", whereas "Thriller" was more cinematic.
+Nina Blackwood, a former MTV executive, said music videos improved after Thriller, with more storylines and more intricate choreography; by comparison, earlier videos appeared "shockingly bad".

-Michael Jackson's Thriller was named the "greatest video" by MTV in 1999, and by VH1 and Time in 2001.
-In a poll of over one thousand users conducted by Myspace in 2010, it was voted the most influential music video.
-In 2009, it became the first music video to be selected for the National Film Registry by the Library of Congress.
-The Library described it as "the most famous music video of all time".
-The National Film Preservation Board coordinator, Steve Legett, said the video had been considered for induction for years, but was chosen mainly due to Jackson's death that year.
+Michael Jackson's Thriller was named the greatest video by MTV in 1999, by VH1 in 2001, and by Time in 2011.
+Vinny Marino of ABC News said the video's selection by VH1 was a "no-brainer", and that it "continues to be considered the greatest video ever by just about everyone".
+In 2009, Michael Jackson's Thriller became the first music video to be selected for the National Film Registry by the Library of Congress, which described it as "the most famous music video of all time".
+The National Film Preservation Board coordinator, Steve Legett, said it had been considered for induction for years, but was chosen mainly due to Jackson's death that year.
+In a poll of more than 1,000 people conducted by Myspace in 2010, it was voted the most influential music video.

 Jackson's red leather jacket became a fashion icon and has been widely emulated.
 In 2011, one of the two jackets worn by Jackson in the video sold at auction for $1.8 million.
 "Thriller" has become closely associated with Halloween; in 2016, US president Barack Obama and first lady Michelle Obama danced to the song with schoolchildren at a White House Halloween event.
+The Thriller dance is performed in major cities around the world.
+The largest zombie dance included 12,937 dancers, in Mexico City.
+The annual Thrill the World event aims to have people in cities around the world perform the dance.

+Michael Jackson's Thriller is popular on YouTube, which hosts reenactments of the dance.
+A YouTube video of more than 1,500 prisoners performing the dance attracted 14 million views by 2010.
+In September 2024, Michael Jackson's Thriller became the fourth Jackson video to reach one billion YouTube views after "Beat It", "Billie Jean" and "They Don't Care About Us".